Tight Lower Bound for Pattern Avoidance and Symmetric Functions: Introduction

-Pattern avoidance has been extensively studied for many years.
-One of the earliest results in this area is the theorem of Erdős and Szekeres \cite{erdos_szekeres}, claiming (as a special case) that every $\sigma \in S_{a^2+1}$ contains a monotone subsequence of length $a+1$.
-That is, $S_n (\{\iota_{a+1}, \delta_{a+1} \}) = \emptyset$ for all $n \ge a^2 +1$.
-Enumerative problems involving pattern avoidance were also studied extensively.
-For example, MacMahon proved \cite{avoid123} that $|S_n(\{[1,2,3]\})|=|S_n(\{[3,2,1]\})|$ is the Catalan number, and Knuth proved \cite{avoid132} that so is $|S_n(\{\pi\})|$ for every $\pi \in S_3$.
+The study of pattern avoidance in permutations has a rich history.
+A notable early result in this area is the Erdős and Szekeres' theorem~\cite{erdos_szekeres}, which states (as a special case) that every $\sigma \in S_{a^2+1}$ contains a monotone subsequence of length $a+1$.
+In other words, for all $n \geq a^2+1$, we have $S_n (\{\iota_{a+1}, \delta_{a+1} \}) = \emptyset$.
+Enumerative problems related to pattern avoidance have also received significant attention.
+For instance, MacMahon~\cite{avoid123} showed that $|S_n(\{123\})|=|S_n(\{321\})|$ is equal to the Catalan number, and Knuth~\cite{avoid132} extended this result to $|S_n(\{\pi\})|$ for any $\pi \in S_3$.

-A set $S \subseteq S_n$ is called \emph{symmetric} (\emph{Schur-positive}), if its quasisymmetric generating function (defined in Subsection \ref{subsec:definitions symmetry and Schur positivity}) is symmetric (respectively, Schur-positive).
-A symmetric function of degree $n$ corresponds, via the Frobenius characteristic map, to a class function on $S_n$.
-It is Schur-positive if and only if the corresponding class function is a proper character (see e.g. \cite{adin_roichman_fine_set} for details).
-This point of view gives a rich algebraic structure to symmetric and Schur-positive sets.
-The search for such sets starts with the seminal papers of Gessel \cite{knuth_classes_schur_positive} and Gessel --- Reutenauer \cite{gessel1993counting}.
+A set $\B \subseteq S_n$ is referred to as \emph{symmetric} or \emph{Schur-positive} if its quasisymmetric generating function, as defined in Section~\ref{sec:preliminaries}, exhibits symmetry or Schur-positivity, respectively.
+The study of symmetric functions is partially motivated by the correspondence between symmetric functions of degree $n$ and class functions on $S_n$, which is established through the Frobenius characteristic map described in~\cite[Chapter 4.7]{sagan_book}.
+A symmetric function is Schur-positive if its corresponding class function is a proper character (see~\cite{adin_roichman_fine_set} for a detailed explanation).
+This perspective provides a rich algebraic framework for studying symmetric and Schur-positive sets.
+The investigation of such sets was initiated in the seminal works of Gessel~\cite{knuth_classes_schur_positive} on Knuth-classes and Gessel---Reutenauer~\cite{gessel1993counting} on conjugacy classes.

-In an attempt to connect pattern avoidance with algebraic structures related to Schur-positivity, it is desired to find symmetric pattern avoiding sets of permutations.
-A remarkable example is the set of arc permutations: the set of permutations $\sigma \in S_n$ avoiding $\{\pi \in S_4 \mid |\pi(1) - \pi(2)| = 2\}$ \cite{arc_pattern_avoiding}.
+In an effort to establish a connection between pattern avoidance and algebraic structures associated with Schur-positivity, the search for symmetric pattern-avoiding sets of permutations has gained interest.
+One notable example of such a Schur-positive set is the set of arc permutations, introduced by Elizalde and Roichman~\cite{arc_pattern_avoiding}.
+This set consists of permutations $\sigma \in S_n$ that avoid all patterns $\pi \in S_4$ with $|\pi(1) - \pi(2)| = 2$.